gumyr/build123d/docs/build_line.rst

 The ``with`` statement creates the ``BuildLine`` context manager with the identifier ``example_1``.
 The objects and operations that are within the scope (i.e. indented) of this context will contribute towards the object being created by the context manager.
-For BuildLine, this object is ``line`` and it's referenced as ``example_1.line``.
+For ``BuildLine``, this object is ``line`` and it's referenced as ``example_1.line``.

 The first object in this example is a ``Line`` object which is used to create